 He's either stupid or evil.

-Um I think he's a weasel.
+I think he's a weasel.

 I don't think he's capable.

-I think he's not well, he's capable of getting elected, but I don't think he's competent.
+Well, he's capable of getting elected, but I don't think he's competent.

-Um we'll see.
+But we'll see.

-Well, meanwhile, over in Denmark, you know, there have been these uh drones that have been over their airports and they don't know what that's about.
+Well, meanwhile, over in Denmark, you know, there have been these drones that have been over their airports and they don't know what that's about.

 Well, the prime minister of Denmark just addressed the nation and admitted that they don't know what those are.

-So apparently it's not Denmarks, and they apparently haven't ruled out anything, haven't ruled out China or non-human intelligence or anything else.
+They haven't ruled out China or non-human intelligence or anything else.

 Uh-huh.

-And apparently, um yeah.
+And apparently, yeah.

-So, what do you think they are?
+So what do you think they are?

 What do you think all these drones are?